-The budgie, or parakeet, is among the smallest of the parrot species commonly kept as pets, and they are also the most popular pet bird by a large measure—due in part to the fact that they are quite affordable.
+The budgie, or parakeet, is among the smallest of the parrot species commonly kept as pets.
+They are also the most popular pet bird by a large measure, due in part to the fact that they are quite affordable.
 These small parrots are exceedingly friendly and easy to tame.
 While they can sometimes be difficult to understand, they are also quite capable of mimicking human speech.

 The budgie is equally well known as the parakeet; the other common names are budgerigar and Australia budgerigar.

 The taxonomical name for the budgie is Melopsittacus undulatus.
 Although this bird is frequently known as a parakeet, in reality, the budgie is just one species among several parakeets native to Australia.

 There are two types of budgies common to the pet trade—the American budgie or parakeet, and the English budgie.
 The American variety is the one most commonly found in pet stores, while the type often seen in exhibitions and shows is the larger English budgie.
 English budgies have a different appearance than American budgies but both types belong to the same species.